-General Plan Policy Project Consistency promote art and cultural programs, foster community identity, and enhance neighborhood pride. and decision makers and is not applicable to the proposed Project.
-Policies HC 8.1 and HC 8.2: Social Capital Not Applicable.
-Policies HC 8.1 and HC 8.2 provide direction to County staff and decision makers and are not applicable to the proposed Project.
-HC 9.1: Coordinate the development of complete neighborhoods that provide for the basic needs of Not Applicable.
+General Plan Policy Project Consistency HC 9.1: Coordinate the development of complete neighborhoods that provide for the basic needs of Not Applicable.
 Residential uses are not proposed as part of the daily life and for the health, safety, and welfare of residents.
 (AI 137,138, 142,143) Project.
 HC 9.2: Require appropriate infrastructure, public facilities, and services.
 Consistent.
 As documented in EIR Subsections 4.16, Public Services, and 4.20, Utilities and Service Systems, adequate infrastructure, public facilities, and services exist or would exist to serve the proposed Project.
 HC 9.3: Require safe and appealing recreational opportunities.
 Not Applicable.
 The Project does not include any residential uses and no recreational uses are proposed.
 HC 9.4: Improve safety and the perception of safety by requiring adequate lighting, street visibility, Not Applicable.
 Policy HC 9.4 provides direction to County staff and defensible space. and decision makers and is not applicable to the proposed Project.
-HC 9.5: Where appropriate, require neighborhood retail, service and public facilities within Not Applicable.
-The Project does not include any commercial walking distance of residential areas.
-(AI 142) retail or public facilities land uses.
+HC 9.5: Where appropriate, require neighborhood retail, service and public facilities within Consistent.
+Future commercial retail uses on site would be walking distance of residential areas.
+(AI 142) within walking distance of existing and planned residential uses to the west and east of the Project site.
 HC 10.1: Provide residents of all ages and income levels with convenient and safe opportunities for Not Applicable.
 The Project does not include any residential recreation and physical activities. uses and no recreational uses are proposed.
 HC 10.2: Increase access to open space resources by: Consistent.
-The Project accommodates 38.6 acres of open space. a.
+The Project accommodates 99.7 acres of open space. a.
 Supporting a diversity of passive and active open spaces throughout the County of Riverside.
-Additionally, the Project would accommodate a community trail along proposed Street A. b.
-Facilitating the location of additional transportation routes to existing recreational facilities. along proposed Street A. c.
-Locating parks in close proximity to homes and offices. d.
-Requiring that development of parks, trails, and open space facilities occur concurrently with other area development.
-HC 10.3: Encourage the expansion of facilities and amenities in existing parks.
+Additionally, the Project would accommodate trails throughout b.
+Facilitating the location of additional transportation routes to existing recreational facilities. the site, including an enhanced parkway (including an 8-foot bike lane and 5-foot meandering sidewalk) along the east side of c.
+Locating parks in close proximity to homes and offices.
+Antelope Road; a community trail along the west side of d.
+Requiring that development of parks, trails, and open space facilities occur concurrently with Antelope Road; open space trails abutting the on-site natural other area development. hillform; Class I bike lane along the site's frontage with Ramona Expressway; meandering sidewalks along Orange Avenue; and non-curb adjacent sidewalks along proposed Street "A." HC 10.3: Encourage the expansion of facilities and amenities in existing parks.
 Not Applicable.
 Policy HC 10.3 provides direction to County staff and decision makers and is not applicable to the proposed Project.
 HC 10.4: Encourage the construction of new parks and open spaces.
 Consistent.
-The Project accommodates a total of 38.6 acres of open space.
+The Project accommodates a total of 99.7 acres of open space.
 Residential uses are not proposed as part of the Project.
+HC 10.5: Incorporate design features in the multi-use open space network that reflect the sense of Consistent.
+The County would review future implementing place and unique characteristics of the community. developments (e.g., tentative tract maps, plot plans, etc.) for